Optical Coherence Tomography (OCT)

 Similar to the OCT machine, the Spectralis is a non-contact, tomography machine, which takes detailed scans of the layers of the macula and optic nerve.

 Fundus Fluorescein Angiography

 Fundus Fluorescein Angiography is a diagnostic procedure, used to examine the blood vessels of the retina.
 Fundus angiography is often performed to confirm the initial diagnosis of a patient with retinal or macular disease.

 Our Atlas Topography machine is a non-contact device used to detect corneal pathology and also to measure the curvature of the cornea as part of our pre-operative cataract work-ups.

 Clarus Fundus Camera

 This specialised camera takes highly detailed images of the back surface of the eye (the retina).
 This enables Eye Specialists to keep a record of the health of the eye as well as detect any small changes over time.
-The camera features an ultrawide lens which enables coverage over a wide area, as well as specialised filters which enable detection of different retinal layers.
+The camera features an ultrawide lens that enables coverage over a wide area, as well as specialised filters that enable detection of different retinal layers.

 This machine takes a detailed map of the outer surface of the eye (the cornea).
 This information is used to detect and record corneal disease as well as give information about the thickness of the cornea.
 The information from these maps is transferred directly into the Schwind Laser which is used for corrective laser treatment.